Siriusa77II/READ-PLEASE/README.md

 # READ-PLEASE
-hey dear Follower, Lately I had a lot of trouble in my life.
+Dear Follower, Lately I had a lot of trouble in my life.
 I mean this was the worst 4 years I ever knowed.
 i get use to allways bottle up everything in me.
 I started a Youtube Channel 7 years ago.
 doing my lil video and having fun. i meet a lot of People some was nice, other not, at the begining every message count, goodor bad,
 and the bad one hurts you a lot. and with the time you get over it... just thinking they are haters, dont care anymore...